 - What they were told at the time of consent

-- How they consented (e.g., during checkout, via Facebook form, etc.)
+- How they consented (e.g. at checkout or via Facebook form)

 - Whether they have withdrawn consent

-If someone signs up to receive updates from Litmus, they receive an email asking them to confirm their subscription (read more on the pros and cons of double opt-in here).
-If a prospective subscriber clicks the link in the opt-in confirmation request email, our email service provider records that action.
+If someone signs up to receive updates from Litmus, they get an email asking them to confirm their subscription (read more on the pros and cons of double opt-in here).
+If they then click the link in the opt-in confirmation request email, our email service provider records that action.
 With that, we can look at each individual subscriber, see when they opted in, and what form they used to do so.

-5. Check your consent practices and your existing consents.
+5. Review your consent practices and existing opt-ins

 “Where processing is based on consent pursuant to Directive 95/46/EC, it is not necessary for the data subject to give his or her consent again if the manner in which the consent has been given is in line with the conditions of this Regulation.”

-At Litmus we will use re-permission programs periodically to help keep our email lists clean.
-They include very explicit language asking the subscriber to confirm that they would still like to receive emails by clicking a confirmation link in the email.
+At Litmus, we use a re-permission program periodically to help keep our email lists clean.
+It includes very explicit language asking the subscriber to confirm they’d still like to get our emails by clicking a confirmation link in the email.

-Re-permission campaigns are a powerful way to update existing records to ensure GDPR compliant consent, but they do require detailed planning and execution.
-Remember: If you require an updated consent for GDPR compliance but your subscriber fails to engage with your re-permission campaign, you’ll have to remove them from your mailing list.
+Re-permission campaigns are a powerful way to update existing contact records to ensure GDPR-compliant consent, but they do require detailed planning and execution.
+Remember: If you require updated consent for GDPR compliance, but your subscriber fails to engage with your re-permission campaign, you must remove them from your email list.